What are the Disadvantages of Composite Decking Boards?

 So when the budget is concerned, you may prefer wood to composites.
 With that said, there are still plenty of excellent trade-offs for the higher cost of composites.
-Composites are long-lasting and can last for at least twice that of softwood decks.
-A softwood deck can last for 15 years max, while a composite decking board can last for more than 25 years.
+Composites are long-lasting and can last for at least twice that of softwood decking.
+A softwood decking can last for 15 years max, while a composite decking board can last for more than 25 years.

-Another disadvantage of working with composites is their heavyweight.
-This problem will be an issue if you’re installing your deck all by yourself.
+Another disadvantage of working with composites is their heavy weight.
+This problem will be an issue if you’re installing your decking all by yourself.
 It also makes it hard to transport these materials.
 Because of their heavier weight, you will need to make a sturdier frame that can support the boards.

 Fortunately, some boards are designed to be lighter than the regular composite decking boards, called hollow composites.
 The inner portion of these boards is hollowed-out, making it easier to transport or install.
 Despite their hollowed centres, they are as strong as regular composite decking boards.
 However, depending on where you live, it may be hard to obtain these boards.

 You may have heard that you can’t paint a composite board.
 The truth is, you can paint the board, but it is not recommended.
 Because of the smooth outer plastic layer of most composites, the paint will only slide off the boards.
 To paint it, you will need to sand them.
 But by doing so, you will be removing any added protection that the composites provide.
 For instance, it will lose its moisture resistance and will be more prone to splinters and peeling.

 So, if you plan to change the colour of your decking every few years, composites may not be for you.
 But if not, then composites can be excellent materials.
 They don’t fade like wood.
 Wood turns into grey when it fades but composites only lighten in colour.
 And the best thing is, you can select different patterns, colours, or grains when buying composite decking boards and tiles.
 So when buying composites, make sure that you have the right colour and pattern.